Real Estate Witch

 Doing an online agent search gets you fast results, but the number of options can be overwhelming.
 It can be hard to tell what sets an agent apart from the rest.

-Agent matching services, like Clever, find and vet realtors for you.
-The process is free and easy: fill out a short form about what you’re looking for, and Clever sends you a list of top local realtors who fit your criteria.
-You can compare agents until you find the right one, or you can walk away at any time.
+Agent finding tools find and vet realtors for you for free.
+You'll typically fill out a short form about what you're looking for, and the service sends you a list of local realtors to compare until you find the right one.

 3. Research agents online